 However, several considerations suggest this picture may not be as bleak as it initially appears.
-First, our study captures a snapshot of rapidly evolving technology during 2024-2025.
-LLM capabilities, agent architectures, and developer practices are improving at unprecedented rates---future tools will likely be able to address the quality concerns we observed.
-Second, our quality metrics, while well-established in software engineering research, may not fully capture the multidimensional nature of code quality in AI-augmented development.
+First, our study captures a snapshot of rapidly evolving technology from mid-2024 to mid-2025, when LLM capabilities, agent designs, and developer practices are improving at unprecedented rates---future tools might be able to address the quality concerns we observed.
+Second, our quality metrics, while well-established in software engineering research, may not fully capture the multi-dimensional nature of code quality in AI-driven development.
 For example, complexity metrics were designed for human-written code; whether they appropriately penalize AI-generated patterns that are mechanically verifiable yet syntactically complex remains an open question.
-Third, the open-source context of our study may amplify both the abandonment dynamics and quality concerns compared to enterprise settings with mandatory and dedicated quality assurance processes.
+Third, the open-source context of our study may amplify both abandonment dynamics and quality concerns relative to enterprise settings with mandatory, dedicated quality assurance processes.

 Looking forward, our findings point to clear research and practice directions (Section~\ref{sec:discussion}).
 Ultimately, this study demonstrates that realizing the promise of AI-assisted software development requires a holistic understanding of how AI assistance reshapes the fundamental trade-offs between development velocity, code quality, and long-term project sustainability.
 The age of AI coding has arrived---our challenge now is to harness it wisely.